reymon359/my_blog/content/blog/graphql-hello-world-server/index.md

     └── 📄server.js
 ```

-Inside it, we set the server url to which we will make the requests.
+Inside it, we set the server url to which we will make the request.

 ```js
 const GRAPHQL_URL = 'http://localhost:9000/';